 County monitoring shall be required for each homeshare and short-term rental operation issued a permit.
 The permittee shall be responsible for all monitoring costs associated with the operation.
-Each application request for a permit under this Section shall be accompanied by payment of a code compliance review deposit in the amount stated in accordance with the Board-adopted Planning Division Fee Schedule.
+Each application request for a permit under this section shall be accompanied by payment of a code compliance review deposit in accordance with the Board-adopted Fee Schedule.
 If the County bills against the deposit, the permittee shall replenish the deposit within seven calendar days after the County's written request to the permittee.